Water and Wetlands

 Learn more about the Historic Preservation Ordinance and SCELP's work to uphold and improve it here.

 Yet, final plats of all 3 projects were approved while the applications for the certificates were still pending before the Historic Preservation Commission, which ultimately denied them unanimously on July 19, 2023.
+The developer sued the County, who quickly folded and settled the lawsuit by re-instating the certificates by fiat.

 Why It Matters